proplot-dev/proplot/docs/usage.rst

 * `proplot.axes.PolarAxes`:
   For polar plots with *azimuth* and *radius* coordinates.

-Most of ProPlot's features are implemented using these subclasses.
+Most of proplot's features are implemented using these subclasses.
 They include several new figure and axes methods and added functionality to existing figure and axes methods.